Rizz-ke/MovieWorldWatchlist/frontend/README.md

 # Description

 Welcome to the Movie Watchlist Application!
 This Project, developed by Wafiq Mohamed, utilizes FastAPI for the backend and React for the frontend.
-Users can manage their movie watchlists, view movies by genre, and stay updated on upcoming releases
+Users can manage their movie watchlists, view movies by genre, and stay updated on upcoming releases.